How Mindfulness Can Help When Working from Home

 - Simple mindful practices and exercises to support your mental and physical wellbeing over time

-- How to boost your resilience to stress
+- How to boost your resilience to stress and in turn benefit from improved levels of creative thinking

 - How to foster a sense of connection and trust among your team